Azure/azure-quickstart-templates/101-backup-usage-report/README.md

 Following are the information that is exported by this Logic App:

-1. Inline
+* Inline
-a.
-Trend of Protected Instance count over time
+  * Trend of Protected Instance count over time
-b.
-Trend of Backup Cloud Storage (GB) consumed over time
+  * Trend of Backup Cloud Storage (GB) consumed over time

-2. Attachment
+* Attachment
-List of all billing entities with details on protected instance count, backup cloud storage consumed, storage replication type etc.
+  * List of all billing entities with details on protected instance count, backup cloud storage consumed, storage replication type etc.

 [Learn more](https://aka.ms/AzureBackupReportDoc) about Backup Reports